usdAG/sah/README.md

 ##### New Project

-To start a review project open command palette and run `SAH New Project`.
+To start a review project open command palette and run `SAH: New Project`.
 Create a file that should be used as a project file.
 All actions will automatically be saved to this file.

 ##### Load Project

-To resume a previous project, or import a project file, run `SAH Load Project` from the command palette and select the respective project file.
+To resume a previous project, or import a project file, run `SAH: Load Project` from the command palette and select the respective project file.
 If there is no review project loaded, all actions are temporary only!

 #### Scan For Potential Findings

-To add a scan, you can either run a new *semgrep* scan or import an existing one into the TOL.
+To add a scan, you can either run a new *semgrep*/ *opengrep* scan or import an existing one into the TOL.

-##### Semgrep Scan
+##### Scan Code

-Call the `SAH Semgrep` dialog from the command palette.
+Call the `SAH: Scan Code` dialog from the command palette.
 The SAH allows you to start scans from within the plugin.

-This requires an install of semgrep on the local system.
+This requires an install of semgrep/ opengrep on the local system.
-Installation is recommended by using `pipx` -> `pipx install semgrep`
+Installation is recommended by using `pipx` (e.g. for semgrep `pipx install semgrep`)

 The dialog lets you define the following parameters:
-- The path to scan (by default the working directory opened in the VSCode Workspace)
-- The config to use for the scan: This can either be an OS path to rules or a standard ruleset such as `p/owasp-top-ten` available in the [semgrep registry](https://semgrep.dev/r)
+- The config to use for the scan: This can either be an OS path pointing to custom rules or a standard ruleset such as `p/owasp-top-ten` available in the [semgrep registry](https://semgrep.dev/r)
 - The outpath writes the scan to a chosen location on disk for archival
 - Include Patterns/ Exclude Patterns tune the scanning engine of semgrep to include/ exclude resources for scanning